The blog

 Read

-AI EconomicsJun 2026 · 10m
+AI StrategyJun 2026 · 10m

 Read

-AI-NativeJun 2026 · 10m
+AI StrategyJun 2026 · 10m

 Fewer than a quarter of companies have scaled AI agents beyond the first win.
-Scale is where AI stops being a project and becomes infrastructure — and infrastructure has rules most AI teams haven't learned yet.
+Scale is where AI stops being a project and becomes infrastructure, and infrastructure has rules most AI teams haven't learned yet.

 Read

-Product EngineeringJun 2026 · 9m
+Operating PhilosophyJun 2026 · 9m

-Product Engineering: It Was Always One Job
+What Is Product Engineering?
+It Was Always One Job

 We split "what to build" from "how to build it" because building was expensive.
 Now the split itself is the expensive part.
 Product engineering is what's left when you remove the seam.